elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 ### Conceptual Nature of Leases

-Does it go on the balance sheet?
+Perspectives:

 1. Executory: both parties need to perform; no capitalization
-2. Classification approach: economic substance; instalment purchases are capitalized so lease with similar characteristics should be
+2. \[ASPE] Classification approach: economic substance; instalment purchases are capitalized so lease with similar characteristics should be
+    - capitalize leases similar to otherwise instalment purchases
+    - substantially all benefits and risks are transferred to the lessee?
-3. Contract-based approach: asset is not a physical property but a right-to-use; liability is to make lease payments (rental payment minus expenses paid by lessor)
+3. \[IFRS] Contract-based approach: asset is not a physical property but a right-to-use; liability is to make lease payments (rental payment minus expenses paid by lessor)
+    - capitalize all leases except for short-term and low-value leases

 ASPE allows many operating leases but IFRS has limits.

 ### GAAP Lease Treatments

 - ASPE: classification approach
   - Similar to instalment purchases
   - All benefits and risks is transferred
   - Other leases should be reported as expense and not on balance sheet
-  - 3 tests, short-circuit pass
+  - Meets one of three tests:
-  - transfer of ownership: is there assurance that the lesse will take ownership at the end of term
+    1. transfer of ownership; is there assurance that the lessee will take ownership at the end of term
-  - economic life tests: leasing for 75% of the asset's economic life
+    2. economic life tests; leasing for 75% of the asset's economic life
-  - recovery of investment by lessor: present value of the  lease is 90% of more of the asset's market price
+    3. recovery of investment by lessor; present value of the  lease is 90% or more of the asset's market price
 - IFRS: contract-based approach
   - identified asset for a period of time
   - service component excluded from lease accounting
+  - not short-term nor low-value (allow portfolio of **similar** low-value assets)

 Example: Is it a lease for IFRS?